Project Mercury: Flights

 On April 12, 1961, the Soviet cosmonaut Yuri Gagarin became the first person in space on an orbital flight.
-He was not present in his spacecraft during landing thus technically his mission was not initially considered as the first complete human spaceflight by then World Air Sports Federation's definitions, although later it recognized that Gagarin was the first human to fly into space.
 Alan Shepard became the first American in space on a suborbital flight three weeks later, on May 5, 1961.
 John Glenn, the third Mercury astronaut to fly, became the first American to reach orbit on February 20, 1962, but only after the Soviets had launched a second cosmonaut, Gherman Titov, into a day-long flight in August 1961.
 Three more Mercury orbital flights were made, ending on May 16, 1963, with a day-long, 22 orbit flight.
 However, the Soviet Union ended its Vostok program the next month, with the human spaceflight endurance record set by the 82-orbit, almost 5-day Vostok 5 flight.

 Crewed

 All of the six crewed Mercury flights were successful, though some planned flights were canceled during the project (see below).
 The main medical problems encountered were simple personal hygiene, and post-flight symptoms of low blood pressure.
 The launch vehicles had been tested through uncrewed flights, therefore the numbering of crewed missions did not start with 1.
 Also, there were two separately numbered series: MR for "Mercury-Redstone" (suborbital flights), and MA for "Mercury-Atlas" (orbital flights).
 These names were not popularly used, since the astronauts followed a pilot tradition, each giving their spacecraft a name.
 They selected names ending with a "7" to commemorate the seven astronauts.
+Spacecraft production numbers don't match the mission order, with some capsules being reserved as backup or used in tests.
 Times given are Coordinated Universal Time, local time + 5 hours.
 MA = Mercury-Atlas, MR = Mercury-Redstone, LC = Launch Complex.

 Uncrewed and chimpanzee flights

 The 20 uncrewed flights used Little Joe, Redstone, and Atlas launch vehicles.
 They were used to develop the launch vehicles, launch escape system, spacecraft and tracking network.
 One flight of a Scout rocket attempted to launch a specialized satellite equipped with Mercury communications components for testing the ground tracking network, but the booster failed soon after liftoff.
 The Little Joe program used seven airframes for eight flights, of which three were successful.
 The second Little Joe flight was named Little Joe 6, because it was inserted into the program after the first 5 airframes had been allocated.
+Production spacecraft and boilerplates were used for these test flights.